Plymouth Colony: Landings at Provincetown and Plymouth

 The Mayflower anchored at Provincetown Harbor on November 11, 1620.
-The Pilgrims did not have a patent to settle this area, and some passengers began to question their right to land, objecting that there was no legal authority to establish a colony and hence no guarantee of retaining ownership over any land that they had improved.
+The Pilgrims did not have a patent to settle this area, and some passengers began to question their right to land, objecting that there was no legal authority to establish a colony and hence no guarantee of retaining ownership over any land that they settled.
 In response to this, a group of colonists drafted and signed the Mayflower Compact while still aboard the ship as it lay at anchor, which became the first governing document for the colony.
-The intent of the compact was to establish a means of governing the colony, though it did little more than confirm that the colony would be governed like any English town.
-It did, however, serve the purpose of relieving the property concerns of many of the settlers.
+The compact established a means of governing the colony along the lines of an English town.
+It also served as a first step to legitimize the colony, relieving the property concerns of many of the settlers.
 This social contract was written and signed by 41 male passengers.
 It was modeled on the church covenants that Congregationalists used to form new congregations.
-It made clear that the colony should be governed by "just and equal laws", and those who signed it promised to keep those laws.
+It made clear that the colony should be governed by "just and equal laws," and those who signed it promised to keep those laws.

-The group remained on board the ship through the next day for prayer and worship, as it was a Sunday.
+The group remained on board the ship through the next day for prayer and worship, as it was Sunday.
 They finally set foot on land at Provincetown on November 13.
-The first task was to rebuild a shallop, a shallow draft boat that had been built in England and disassembled for transport aboard the Mayflower.
+The first task was to rebuild a shallop, a shallow draft boat that had been disassembled for transport aboard the Mayflower.
 It remained with the Pilgrims when the Mayflower returned to England.
 On November 15, Captain Myles Standish led a party of 16 men on an exploratory mission, during which they disturbed an Indian grave and located a buried cache of Indian corn.
 The following week, Susanna White gave birth to son Peregrine White on the Mayflower.
 He was the first child born to the Pilgrims in the New World.
-The shallop was finished on November 27, and a second expedition was undertaken using it, under the direction of Mayflower master Christopher Jones.
-Thirty-four men went, but the expedition was beset by bad weather; the only positive result was that they found an Indian burial ground and corn that had been intended for the dead, taking the corn for future planting.
-A third expedition along Cape Cod left on December 6; it resulted in a skirmish with Indians known as the "First Encounter" near Eastham, Massachusetts.
-The colonists decided to look elsewhere, having failed to secure a proper site for their settlement, and fearing that they had angered the Indians by taking their corn and firing upon them.
+The shallop was finished on November 27, and it carried a second expedition led by Mayflower master Christopher Jones.
+Thirty-four men went, but the expedition was beset by bad weather, though they did find an Indian burial ground with corn grave offerings, which they took for future planting.
+A third expedition along Cape Cod left on December 6; it resulted in a skirmish with natives known as the "First Encounter" near Eastham, Massachusetts.
+The colonists decided to look elsewhere, having failed to find a proper site for settlement, and fearing that they had angered the natives by taking their corn and firing upon them.
 The Mayflower left Provincetown Harbor and set sail for Plymouth Harbor.